The Photoshoppers Behind Dreamy Jupiter Photos

 “My intent is ... to represent the celestial phenomena as they appear to the trained eye and to an experienced draughtsman through the great modern telescopes provided with the most delicate appliances,” he wrote at the time.
 He drew, with distinct lines and colors, Jupiter’s bands of swirling clouds and its trademark blotch, the Great Red Spot.
 “My aim is to combine ... accuracy in details ... with the natural elegance and delicate outlines peculiar to the objects depicted,” he explained.

 More than a century later, the desire to share Jupiter with the public in this way lives on.
 Since July of last year, NASA’s Juno spacecraft orbiting Jupiter has returned batch after batch of grainy, raw images.
-When the data arrive, they’re immediately uploaded to a public website, where a band of space enthusiasts, sprinkled around the world, grab them and get to work.
+When a new set arrives, the images are quickly uploaded to a public website, where a band of space enthusiasts, sprinkled around the world, grab them and get to work.
 They stitch the images together, make a few color corrections, and start sprucing.
 Some adjustments to contrast here, a little brightening there.
 They try to show Jupiter as Trouvelot did—the planet as it is, yes, but also as it is if humanity could get even closer, peer a little deeper, and see the wondrous details of a neighbor in the solar system.

 The process has led to a trove of stunning photos of Jupiter, unlike anything other space missions have ever produced.
 The detail in stunning.
 Zoomed in, Jupiter’s clouds look like cream swirling in coffee, or like the textured brushstrokes of a Van Gogh.
 They look like art.